robochase6000/navigation.novaextension/README.md

 <img src="./menu-commands.png" height="40%" width="40%" >

 This extension is making some guesses whether you've opened a file, or moved your cursor in a 100ms loop.
+Some care has been taken to ensure this works alright in Split views, but as of now it's not well battle-tested.

 Heavily inspired by https://github.com/eahanson/trail.novaextension ... a lot of additional work was done to ensure waypoints are created automatically.
 Enjoy!